 In June 2007, SP AusNet claimed that the standard regulatory approach of deriving the nominal risk free rate, which is to use the yield on nominal government bonds as a proxy, underestimates the nominal risk free rate by around 66 basis points.
 This was termed the "absolute bias".
 SP AusNet sought to revise its original proposal and submitted that the nominal risk free rate should be calculated as the yield on corporate bonds less the cost of insuring these bonds against default, being the credit default swap rate.
-This position was based on a report from NERA.
-This methodology is not allowed under the NER, which requires the nominal risk free rate to be calculated with reference to the yield on 10 year nominal government bonds.
+This position was based on a report from NERA.68 This methodology is not allowed under the NER, which requires the nominal risk free rate to be calculated with reference to the yield on 10 year nominal government bonds.
 It was therefore rejected in the draft decision.
-Under the NER, SP AusNet's role in proposing the nominal risk free rate is limited to proposing the dates and length of the averaging period, and the AER's role is limited to assessing the reasonableness of the proposed averaging period and using this period (or a period determined by the AER) to calculate the nominal risk free rate using the methodology set out under cll.
+Under the NER, SP AusNet's role in proposing the nominal risk free rate is limited to proposing the reasonableness of the proposed averaging period and using this period (or a period determined by the AER) to calculate the nominal risk free rate using the methodology set out under cll.
 6A.6.2(c) and (d).69